How to Optimise Your Website and Get Traffic From Google

 That’s a lot of people searching for Cocktail Dresses on search engines.

-And many people visiting the websites that show in Google’s search results!
+And many people visiting the websites that are displayed in Google’s search results!

 Lots of website visitors (with high purchase intent) = lots of sales!